LakynFelix/EmployeeTracker/README.md

 # Description:
-Using node.s we a created an Employee tracker using node, inquirer, and MySQL.
+I created an Employee tracker using node, inquirer, and MySQL, to keep track of employee managers roles, salary and department.

 # Usage:
   Node.js, MySql,